m-Muhaimin/beebotUI/replit.md

 # Overview

-BeeBot is an AI assistant platform built as a modern full-stack web application.
+BeeBot is an AI assistant platform built as a modern full-stack web application with complete user authentication.
 The project serves as an intelligent conversation partner designed to help users with creative writing, data analysis, learning, and programming assistance.
-The application features a clean, user-friendly interface with a sidebar navigation system and a main chat interface for interacting with the AI assistant.
+The application features a clean, user-friendly interface with a sidebar navigation system, user authentication, and a main chat interface for interacting with the AI assistant.

+## Recent Changes (August 2025)

+- **Authentication System**: Implemented complete user signup/login system with PostgreSQL storage
+- **UI Enhancement**: Added beautiful authentication pages based on modern blue gradient design
+- **Security**: Added bcrypt password hashing and session-based authentication
+- **Protected Routes**: All conversation features now require user authentication
+- **User Profile**: Dynamic user profile display in sidebar with logout functionality

 # User Preferences